James Hall Mason Knox: Career

 Following his ordainment, Knox led an illustrious career as a pastor throughout the northeast.
-For the first five years, Knox preached at the Presbyterian Church in German Valley, New Jersey, where he was described as "one of the most popular and efficienct pastors that the church ever had."
+For the first five years, Knox preached at the Presbyterian Church in German Valley, New Jersey, where he was described as "one of the most popular and efficient pastors that the church ever had."
 He then went to the Reformed Dutch Church in Easton, Pennsylvania, for a period of two years, where he began a relationship with nearby Lafayette College, eventually joining its board of trustees.
-Following this, he was the pastor for sixteen years at the First Presbyterian Church in Germantown, Pennsylvania, before being transferred to Bristol, Pennsylvania where he spent the next ten years.
+Following this, he was the pastor for sixteen years at the First Presbyterian Church in Germantown, Pennsylvania, before being transferred to Bristol, Pennsylvania, where he spent the next ten years.

 Knox was called out of the ministry while at Bristol to accept the role of president of Lafayette College as its eighth president in 1883.
 The board of trustees at Lafayette had chosen Knox unanimously upon the resignation of his predecessor, William Cassady Cattell.
 Cattell, who has just resigned after a long twenty-year tenure, was a popular figure in the city as he helped steady the very financially troubled college during his term.
 Knox continued in his predecessor's success, by making sure the college's endowment was filled and interest in the school was still high.